Wybxc/mathyml/src/convert.typ

   let rows = ()
   let columns = ()
   let elems = ()
-  for (i, child) in inner.children.enumerate() {
+  let found-align = false // don't align the elements/ rows if no alignment point was used for (i, child) in inner.children.enumerate() {
     if type(child) == content {
       let func = child.func()
       if func == types.align-point {
         columns.push(elems.join())
         elems = ()
+        found-align = true
         continue
       }
       if func == linebreak {